simundi/spring-multimodules/README.md

 I've separated my app in 4 layers:

-* sm-server: that's the actual Spring Boot App.
+* **sm-server:** that's the actual Spring Boot App.
 This module is responsible for generating a deployable artifact.
-* sm-api: has the contract of the service.
+* **sm-api:** has the contract of the service.
 Basically RestControllers all over it.
-* sm-business: it's the business log Facade.
+* **sm-business:** it's the business log Facade.
 I like to have it separated when I'll expose the logic trough different interfaces (e.g Rest, Messaging, CLI, etc.)
-* sm-repositories: Data Access Layer.
+* **sm-repositories:** Data Access Layer.
 Easy.

+They are just references.
+I know everyone has it's own option about how to organize modules inside of an service.
+I'm focusing more about the technicality of how to achieve that, more than which layers you should have.

+The Module Dependencies should
 ![Modules](https://github.com/simundi/spring-multimodules/blob/master/imgs/modules.png)